visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The NumPlotPlugins function returns the number of available plot plugins.
+    The NumPlotPlugins function returns the number of available plot plug-ins.

 **Example:**